JunoNgx/p8wonyun/readme.md

     end

-    -- iterate through entire table of entities (world) -- run a custom function via the second parameter function System(ks, f)
+    -- iterate through entire table of entities (world) -- run a custom function via the second argument function System(ks, f)
         return function(system)
             for e in all(system) do